banboy38/Face-Recognition-attendance/README.md

 2. Bootstrap

-Bootstrap have been used as a frontend framework to build this fast and responsive site with its various helpful JavaScript plugins alongside with HTML & CSS.
+Bootstrap has been used as a frontend framework to build this fast and responsive site with its various helpful JavaScript plugins alongside HTML & CSS.

 3. Python